PierreMarchand20/personal_webpage/content/post/2022_CTCW_2_git/index.md

 ### 1.3.
 Back up

 Another advantage of git is the possibility to back up your repository in a remote server.
-It is said to be a *distributed* version-control system (unlike svn for example), because both your local repository and the remote repository will have the full history after each synchronization.
+It is said to be a *distributed* version-control system (unlike SVN for example), because both your local repository and the remote repository will have the full history after each synchronization.

-#### Setup the remote
+#### Set up the remote

-First, you need to create a remote repository in [GitHub](https://github.com), [Gitlab](https://about.gitlab.com), [Bitbucket](https://bitbucket.org/) or some other providers (or your own git server).
+First, you need to create a remote repository in [GitHub](https://github.com), [GitLab](https://about.gitlab.com), [Bitbucket](https://bitbucket.org/) or some other providers (or your own git server).
 For example, using GitHub:

 ![GitHub](github.png)

-As described in the previous figure, we need to add the remote url to the local repository with
+As described in the previous figure, we need to add the remote URL to the local repository with

 ```bash
 git remote add origin https://github.com/PierreMarchand20/YourRepository.git